greeeen-dev/zenfox/README.md

-# zenfox
+# Zenfox
-Bringing most of Zen's design language to Firefox
+Zenfox is a fan project that brings most of [Zen Browser](https://zen-browser.app)'s design langiuage to Firefox.
+Also includes Compact mode!

 ## Options
 ### Tabs & Sidebar